Mostafa-Ezzat11/Horror-Decision-Game/README.md

-# Horror Decision Game
+# Horror Decision Game 👻

-An interactive Horror Decision Game built using Python.
+A text-based horror adventure game built using Python, where every decision you make can change the outcome of the story.

-## Description
+## 🕹️ Game Description
-This game allows the player to make choices that affect the storyline and ending.
-It includes:
+In this game, the player experiences a suspenseful horror story filled with unexpected events, dangerous choices, and multiple endings.
+Each decision affects the storyline, creating a unique experience every time the game is played.

+## ⚙️ Features
+- Interactive decision-based gameplay
-- Multiple decision paths
+- Multiple endings based on player choices
-- Randomized events
+- Random events for unpredictability
-- Score system
+- Scoring system
-- Replay feature
+- Replay functionality

-## Technologies Used in The Game
+## 🧠 Technologies Used in The Project
 - Python
 - Random module
-- Control flow (if/else, loops)
-- Functions
+- Functions & Conditional Logic

-## How to Run The Game
+## ▶️ How to Run the Game
-1. Make sure Python is installed on your devise......
+1. Make sure Python is installed on your device......
-2. Run the game using any IDE That Run Python Files......
+2. Run the game using any IDE Run Python Files......